-5.3.7 Invasive Species
+6.3.7 Invasive Species

-Buddleja was identified on site.
+Buddleia was identified on site.
 Although this does not have any legal restrictions, it is listed as a London invasive species by LISI.
 It is recommended that it be removed from site and chipped to avoid further spread by an appropriately qualified contractor.

-5.4 ENHANCEMENTS
+6.4 ENHANCEMENTS

-In line with NPPF, London Borough of Hillingdon Local plan and the London Local plan, the site should be enhanced for biodiversity.
+In line with NPPF and London Borough of Hillingdon Local Plan 2012, the site should be enhanced for biodiversity.
 These could include:

-- Native species / wildflower planting within green spaces; - UK native tree planting; - Any new hedgerows should comprise six or more native species; - Green roof or walls, mentioned within Policy EM7 of the London Borough of Hillingdon Local plan: - The inclusion of bat and bird boxes either within the new buildings or on the retained building; - The inclusion of hedgehog boxes / homes and insect boxes within communal garden area, i.e the north east corner of the site; and

-• Allow connectivity between the site and the surrounding residential housing and nearby Hogs Back Open Space by installation of hedgehog highways in residential fencing.
+- Native species / wildflower planting within green spaces; - UK native tree planting; - Any new hedgerows should comprise six or more native species; - Green roof or walls, mentioned within Policy EM7 of the London Borough of Hillingdon Local Plan; - The inclusion of bat and bird boxes either within the new buildings or on the retained building; - The inclusion of hedgehog boxes / homes and insect boxes within communal garden area, i.e. the north east corner of the site; and - Allow connectivity between the site and the surrounding residential housing and nearby Hogs Back Open Space by installation of hedgehog highways in residential fencing.

-6.0 SUMMARY
+7.0 SUMMARY

-6.1 DESIGNATED SITES
+7.1 DESIGNATED SITES